Smooth compactness of elasticae: Introduction

 \end{theorem}

 The proof has a slightly different flavor than the fixed-length case.
 Here the multipliers are a priori controlled, but instead the length is not.
-In particular, the assumption of Theorem \ref{thm:stability_penalized} rules out discontinuous transitions as in Figure \ref{fig:discontinuous_circle}.
+In particular, the assumption of Theorem \ref{thm:stability_penalized} rules out counterexamples as in Figure \ref{fig:discontinuous_circle} (see also Remark \ref{rem:discontinuous_length_penalized}).

-\begin{remark} General structures of the subsets of admissible parameters on which uniqueness holds are not known.
-Some observations on global minimality are given e.g.\ in \cite{SS14,Miura20,MY_2024_Crelle,DallAcquaDeckelnick2024,miura2024uniqueness}, mainly for $n=2$.
-In particular, in \cite{Miura20,miura2024uniqueness} it is shown that if $n=2$ and if $\Gamma$ satisfies the ``generic boundary angle'' assumption in the sense that

-then for any small $L>|P_1-P_0|$ (resp.\ small $\lambda>0$) there exists a unique minimizer of $\B$ in $\A_{\Gamma,L}$ (resp.\ of $\E_\lambda$ in $\A_\Gamma$).
-It is an interesting open problem to deepen the understanding of the structure of those uniqueness sets. \end{remark}

 This paper is organized as follows.
 In Section \ref{sec:compactness} we prove Theorem \ref{thm:main_compactness} and discuss counterexamples.
 In Section \ref{sec:stability} we prove Theorems \ref{thm:stability_fixed} and \ref{thm:stability_penalized}.